-Applicants who have obtained a degree or higher qualification in a full-time and locally accredited programme in Hong Kong may apply to stay/return and work in Hong Kong under the IANG.
+Applicants who have obtained an undergraduate or higher qualification in a full-time and locally accredited programme in Hong Kong may apply to stay/return and work in Hong Kong under the IANG.

 i.
 The University will act as the sponsor of the employment visa

 ii.The appointee to complete the visa application form ID990A